perfana/jfr-exporter/README.md

 # Releases

 ### v0.4.0: May 2024
-* Added new events: Native Memory events
+* Added new events:
+  * Native Memory
+  * Container CPU and memory
+  * Thread context switch rate
+* Updated dashboard with new events
+* Improved dashboard, application selection is working for all panels

 ### v0.3.0: January 2024
 * Added new events: Java Monitor waits and enters, Network read/write